-As a resident of the European Union, you may fly with your drone in The Netherlands.
+As a resident of the European Union (EU), you may fly with your drone in the Netherlands.
 If you fly in the OPEN category, you do not need to ask permission for your flight(s).
 However, please be aware of EU or national limitations that apply.
 For drones and drone flights in the SPECIFIC category, you do need permission.
 You can apply for permission at the Human Environment and Transport Inspectorate (ILT).
 Below, you can learn how.

 OPEN category

-Foreign EU operators are allowed to hold UAS operations in the OPEN category in The Netherlands without prior approval from the competent authority.
+EU operators outside the Netherlands are allowed to hold UAS operations in the OPEN category in the Netherlands without prior approval from the competent authority.
 Please be aware of general EU limitations applicable to the class of your operation.
 You can visit the EASA OPEN category rules for more information.

 Besides these general limitations, national limitations apply to the OPEN category.
 Please refer to the GoDrone Map for more information.
 The app is only available in Dutch.
 However, a good rule of thumb is that red areas are not accessible in the open category.
 Yellow areas are high-risk areas.
 Be careful when operating your drone here; think about privacy, for example.
 Purple and blue areas are restricted areas, sometimes temporarily.
 It usually contains a date and time when there is an increased risk.
 Green areas are NATURE2000 areas.
 You are not allowed to fly here.
 You can request a permit from the relevant province.